 Going outbound, the path was pretty open, since there were only a scattered handful of top pro’s coming back (inbound/outbound share the same path).
 But when I returned, it was quite a zoo – people barely squeezing by in both directions.

 Here I am going out, with the Golden Gate behind me.
-In case your curious, I just simply stashed my camera in my Spibelt, along with three gels.
+In case you’re curious, I just simply stashed my camera in my Spibelt, along with three gels.
 For some, taking a camera along with them might be awkward – for me, it offers a way to enjoy the trip more (and is second nature).
 I’ve long ago proven I can run pretty fast with a camera, so I wasn’t concerned.

 After hanging out along the bluff, we dropped down to the beach – where we ran all the way to the very other end of this photo.